treeverse/lakeFS/design/open/ttv-wizard-mvp.md

 - **Request**:
   - Method: `GET`
   - Parameters:
     - Template URL (`template_location`): `string` - URL of the template.
-Retrieved from the query string, must be relative.
+Retrieved from the query string, must be relative (to a URL configured on the server).
     - Any other configurations required for the templates: `string` - retrieved from query string.
 - **Response**:
   - Return value: The expanded template